 D.3.1.
-Valuation of Other Liabilities
+Valuation of other liabilities

-The liabilities of the Company are valued in accordance with Article 75 of the Solvency II Directive, related articles of the Delegated Act, i.e. Solvency II Delegated Regulation 2015/35 and the guidelines issued by EIOPA on the valuation of assets and liabilities other than technical provision.
+The liabilities of the Company are valued in accordance with Article 75 of the Solvency II Directive, related articles of the Delegated Act, (Solvency II Delegated Regulation 2015/35) and the guidelines issued by EIOPA on the valuation of assets and liabilities other than technical provisions.